 Ruby on Rails Hosting: what you need to know!

 I’ve been working with Ruby on Rails since 2004 and let me tell you, in the early days, hosting Rails was an absolute pain in the rear-end!
 Keeping a Rails site up and running required considerable hosting know-how and effort.
 Furthermore, Rails was very resource intensive, and the lack of a solution like a Rails equivalent of mod_php, for the web server Apache, made it challenging for shared hosting companies to offer a cheap and easy solution.
-At the time this issue was actually one of the few drawbacks of an otherwise ever-increasingly more popular and highly productive framework like Rails.
+At the time, this issue was actually one of the few drawbacks of an otherwise ever-increasingly more popular and highly productive framework like Rails.

 In particular, a Dutch company named Phusion created a product called Passenger (aka mod_rails or mod_rack), which is similar in scope and ease of deployment to what a PHP developer may be accustomed to with mod_php.
-Dealing with the complexity of clusters of mongrel instances, a load balancer and all that jazz, are now history for all but the most demanding of Rails applications.
+Other fast application servers for Ruby have emerged as well (e.g., Puma) so dealing with the complexity of clusters of app server instances, a load balancer, and all that jazz, just to host a regular Rails application is now history (thankfully!)

 These days, you no longer need to make a major investment when it comes to your time, money and resources in order to host a simple Rails site.
 That said though, you still need to be careful.
 With Ruby on Rails’ explosion in popularity, nearly every hosting service out there suddenly decided to try and jump on board.

 Ruby on Rails Shared Hosting

-Ruby on Rails VPS Hosting
+VPS Ruby on Rails Hosting

-Ruby on Rails Cloud Hosting
+PaaS Ruby on Rails Hosting